 If we were having a discussion about our favourite shows on Netflix, Master of None would most definitely be high up there on my list.
-I thoroughly enjoyed seasons one & two (eagerly awaiting more) and found it spoke to the "millennial" in me plus it's set in New York City.
-I love how each episode is centred around a different aspect of young adulthood; maintaining communication with friends & family, casual racism, religion and of course, dating & relationships.
+I thoroughly enjoyed seasons one & two (and eagerly ? await more) and found it spoke to the ‘millennial’ in me (rolls eyes) plus it’s set in New York City.
+I love how each episode is centered (sp?) around a different aspect of young adulthood; maintaining communication with friends & family, casual racism, religion and of course, dating & relationships.
 Especially in this digital age.

 After watching the series (multiple times) I learned that Aziz Ansari (show creator and centre character) actually based the show off a book he wrote titled “Modern Romance: An Investigation” which looks to see how technology and the internet have affected modern love and relationships.